rwilliams/jrubywiki/InYourRegion.md

 ##India##
 ####Pune####
 * [Anil Wadghule](http://anilwadghule.com/) - use JRuby at work for several projects for more than an year.
 Have contributed to JRuby by couple of trivial patches.
 Recommends using JRuby for production deployments.
-Fine me on [Twitter](http://twitter.com/anildigital), and [GitHub](http://github.com/anildigital)
+Find me on [Twitter](http://twitter.com/anildigital), and [GitHub](http://github.com/anildigital)

+* [Rocky Jaiswal](http://rockyj.in) - used JRuby in enterprise projects.
+Big fan of JRuby!
+[Twitter](http://twitter.com/whatsuprocky)

 ##Mexico##
 * Ricardo Echavarria [@r_icarus](http://twitter.com/r_icarus) - uses JRuby at work in the University of Chihuahua [UACH](http://uach.mx) and Fan of the project.